gmiers7642/exoplanets/README.md

 ### 3. <a id="3Data Challenges">Data Challenges</a>
 * There are many features in the exoplanet data set
     * Over 150 features in total
-        * These are physical measurements that have been made by astronomers using various
+        * These are physical measurements that have been made by astronomers using various methods
     * 2/3 of these are error bars associated with the physical measurements contained in the data
 * Much missing data
     * Imputation required